g-clef/g-clef.github.io/lab/hardware.md

 That's where the NAS comes in.
 In this case, the NAS I'm using is a Synology DS1821+.
 I splurged and bought the 32GB RAM expansion and 8x 6TB drives for it, so I'm not concerned about running out of space.
-The NAS itself is configured with 2 pools of drives, one for the actual lab storage, and one for image storage for Virtual Machines.
-Part of my reason for going with something like the Synology over teh previous Drobo was the ability to run VMs on the NAS itself, which will turn out to be useful later.
+The NAS itself is configured with 2 pools of drives, one for the actual lab storage, and one for image storage for Virtual Machines that will run directly on the NAS.
+Part of my reason for going with something like the Synology over the previous Drobo was the ability to run VMs on the NAS itself. (more on that when I talk about running Prefect)

 When I originally started this I was using a Drobo B810N for storage.
 That worked, but had some limitations, and it appears that Drobo is slowly losing support capability (they've dramatically pared back their product line, not